 - Beta - the API is more stable, and might even be available for production use, but might still be subject to minor breaking changes

-- Live (no tag) - the API is stable and available for production use
+- Stable - the API is live and available for production use

 - Deprecated - the API is scheduled to be retired

 - Retired (not visible) - the API is no longer available for use